 Registering with a GP (General Practitioner)

 Doctors in Northern Ireland normally accept onto their lists of NHS patients, students on courses of at least six months’ duration.
 To register, you will need to visit the doctor’s surgery during consulting hours, taking a letter with you from your institution as proof that you are a student, confirmation of your address and your passport and BRP.
-Students who are studying for a period of less than six months will still be seen by local GP services – Student Support Services staff or your International Student Experience team member on your campus will be able to advise you on how to contact local medical services.
+Students who are studying for a period of less than six months will still be seen by local GP services – Student Wellbeing Services staff or your International Student Experience team member on your campus will be able to advise you on how to contact local medical services.

 Healthcare for family members